LabCIF-Tutorials/AndroidStudioEmulator-acquireAppsData/README.md

 ```

 > **_NOTE_**
 >
-> Don't copy the files directly to your computer with `adb pull` command, specially if you're using Windows, because you might loose information:
+> Always use `tar`, don't copy the files directly to your computer, specially if you're using Windows, because you might loose information:
 >
 > - For example, the files `file.txt` and `File.txt` are two different files under Linux (Android uses a Linux kernel) but are the same file under Windows
 > - Windows doesn't recognizes Linux's links